logicalor/comfyui_mv_adapter/README.md

 ### MVAdapterI2MVSampler
 Main sampling node for image-to-multiview generation.

+**Parameters:**
+- `low_vram_mode` (optional): Enable memory optimizations for GPUs with limited VRAM.
+When enabled:
+  - Enables sequential CPU offload (moves model components to CPU when not in use)
+  - Enables VAE tiling and slicing
+  - Uses maximum attention slicing
+  - More aggressive memory cleanup between operations

+  This may slow down generation but significantly reduces peak VRAM usage.

 ### MVAdapterT2MVSampler
 Main sampling node for text-to-multiview generation.

+**Parameters:**
+- `low_vram_mode` (optional): Same memory optimizations as I2MVSampler above.

 ### MVAdapterBackgroundRemoval
 Removes background from reference images using rembg.